 Book Review: Dark Places by Gillian Flynn

 Have you ever read a book and had a moment of déjà vu?
 A moment where you thought you've read it before?
 While reading Dark Places by Gillian Flynn, I had several of those moments and kept racking my brain of what book I had read that could possibly be similar to Dark Places in any way, shape, or form.
-And, I came up with Truman Capote's true crime book, In Cold Blood.
+And, I came up with Truman Capote's true crime book, In Cold Blood that I started reading but never finished.

 Both books, Dark Places and In Cold Blood, take place in Kansas where a family, or a few members of a family, were murdered in their home.
 Coincidentally, or maybe not, both of these homes happened to be on a farm.
 That's really where the similarities end, but it was enough to make me feel like the basis of Dark Places was taken from Capote's book.